 In 2009 the freehold property and net assets of the Bernard’s Acre Trust were transferred to Bernard’s Acre, a company which is limited by guarantee (company registration no. 6932120) and is a registered charity (no. 1131269).

-2016 saw a transfer to a new set of trustees who have started an ambitious 5 year refurbishment plan.
+2016 saw a transfer to a new set of trustees who have just completed an ambitious 5 year refurbishment plan.